-Professor: Tom J. Cinq-Mars
+Professor: Tom Cinq-Mars

 Tom J. Cinq-Mars, Ph.D.
 (Duke University), is Administrative Manager and Assistant Director for Research Development in the Duke Energy Initiative.
-His research and teaching interests revolve around questions at the intersections of business, energy, and the environment in terms of change over time, especially in terms of links between modern (Soviet) Russia’s oil industry and economic diversity within the former Soviet Bloc
+His research and teaching interests revolve around questions at the intersections of business, energy, and the environment in terms of change over time, especially in terms of links between modern (Soviet) Russia’s oil industry and economic diversity within the former Soviet Bloc.

-ENVIRONMENTAL SCIENCE & POLICY 89S
+ENVIRONMENTAL STUDIES 89S

-Environmental Change in the Big-Data Era (NS)
+Environmental Change in the Big-Data Era (Codes Forthcoming)

 A revolution in how we understand environmental change is underway, from the type and amount of data that are available to the ways in which it is synthesized and interpreted.
 The training needed for the next generation of scientists, engineers, and decision makers includes a blend of modeling, computation, and the capacity to exploit large data streams, often accessed through the internet.
 Students will be introduced to sources of data, their strengths and limitations, and interpretation through readings and discussions of scientific literature and data exploration.
 Examples will introduce basic concepts in R software applied to climate change, human impacts, and biodiversity loss.

-Professor: James S. Clark
+Professor: James Clark

 James S. Clark, Ph.D.
-(University of Minnesota, Twin Cities) is Nicholas Professor of Environment Science and Professor of Statistical Science.
+(University of Minnesota, Twin Cities) is the Nicholas Professor of Environment Science and a Professor of Statistical Science.
 His research and teaching interests focus on how global change affects populations, communities, and ecosystems, as well as the consequences of climate, CO2, and disturbance on dynamics of forests.

 GENDER, SEXUALITY & FEMINIST STUDIES 89S

-Gender and Science (SS, STS)
+Gender and Science (Codes Forthcoming)